tcltk/tcl/doc/markdown/mathop.md

 # Examples

-The simplest way to use the operators is often by using **namespace path** to make the commands available.
+The simplest way to use the operators is often by using [namespace path][namespace] to make the commands available.
 This has the advantage of not affecting the set of commands defined by the current namespace.

 ```
 namespace path {::tcl::mathop ::tcl::mathfunc}